 \subsection{Representation learning for a set}

 When each training sample comprises a different number of elements without any specific order, some machine learning architecture that accepts a set as its input sample is necessary.
-DeepSets~\cite{zaheer2017deep} has been proposed a simple but powerful framework to deal with sets as samples.
-As shown in Fig.~\ref{fig:deepset}, DeepSets treats the elements in an input set independently during its feature extraction layer and then combines the feature vectors into a single vector by a simple operation, such as sum, average, and max.
+DeepSets~\cite{zaheer2017deep} has been proposed as a simple but powerful framework to deal with sets as samples.
 In recent years, Saito et al.~\cite{saitoexchangeable} have proposed the architecture to use sets by capturing the properties from the basis of set matching mathematically and have tried novel fashion item matching using sets.
 In this paper, we treat the impression words $\mathbf{W}_i$ attached to the $i$th font as a set.
 The number of the attached words is different among fonts, as shown in Fig.~\ref{fig:shape-and-impression}.
 In addition, the words have no specific order.
 We, therefore, use DeepSets to treat $\mathbf{W}_i$ as a set.
-Note that the other modality $\mathbf{X}_i$ is also comprised of 26 images (from `A' to `Z') and possible to deal with a set; however, in our setup, $\|\mathbf{X}_i\|$ is always 26 and the order of the 26 images is better to be fixed in alphabetical order.
-Therefore, we represent $\mathbf{X}_i$ as a stack of 26 images.
+Note that the other modality $\mathbf{X}_i$ is represented as a stack of images instead of a set because $\mathbf{X}_i$ always contains a fixed number of elements from `A' to `Z.'